tommcgurl/brewbook-ionic/README.md

   - In other words it should not be a child of the 'tab' state
   - Add links to this new rote from our 'Add' button

+4. Create a style service for the 'style' select input
+  - We will create a simple service that returns an array of style options
+  - The last item in the array is 'other', which we will later use to indicate that the user would like to enter a different style